HOPS Labour Solutions — reviews, conditions, salary 2026

 HOPS vs other operatorsQuick comparison to help you choose

 If you are from Uzbekistan or Kyrgyzstan and want to work on berries/vegetables — HOPS and Pro-Force are your main options.
-HOPS is bigger and has a Russian portal.
-Pro-Force offers a portal in Uzbek and Kyrgyz.
+HOPS is bigger, and you register on its own Russian-language website.
+With Pro-Force you apply through the state migration services of Uzbekistan and Kyrgyzstan.
 AGRI-HR also recruits from Kazakhstan and Kyrgyzstan, but is smaller.
 Apply to several operators — it is free and increases your chances of getting a place.

 Frequently asked questions